Queensland Health training programs

 The Queensland Rural Generalist Pathway facilitates the recruitment and placement of Rural Generalist interns, and coordinates Advanced Skills Training applications in mental health, paediatrics, internal medicine, anaesthetics, and obstetrics and gynaecology.

-The network offers a three-year program which allows trainees to meet all core requirements for neonatal and perinatal medicine (NPM) advanced training with the Royal Australasian College of Physicians (RACP), including projects, neonatal retrievals, long term follow up and surgical components of NPM advanced training.
+The network offers a three-year program which allows trainees to meet all core requirements for neonatal and perinatal medicine (NPM) advanced training.

 The aim of the Geriatrics AT program is to improve the quality and diversity of training across the state.

-Advanced training in Rheumatology is offered through a state-wide centralised recruitment and selection process.
-This process is coordinated by the ARAQ Director of Clinical Training and Rheumatology Directors of Queensland hospitals with accredited advanced training position/s.
+Advanced training in Rheumatology is offered through a state-wide centralised recruitment and selection process coordinated by the Australian Rheumatology Association.